 Certainly one of the best beginner snorkeling beaches on the island, Arashi Beach is perfect for the cruise ship crowds.
 If you’re on the island for a week, make sure you find out when they will be there.
-Best visibility is mid-morning, mid-afternoon, especially when the wind and rain are at their lowest.
+The best visibility is mid-morning, mid-afternoon, especially when the wind and rain are at their lowest.
 Check low wave action as well.

 First, the best snorkeling near Arashi Beach is toward Malmok Beach.
 You’ll notice that between the two, there’s a large outcropping of rock.
 And rock is good.
 Fish and coral love it.